mendersoftware/mender-docs/05.System-updates-Yocto-Project/04.Image-customization/01.Features/docs.md

 When inheriting the `mender-full` or `mender-full-ubi` class in `local.conf`, Mender provides a default set of features that covers a wide range of boards and needs.
-However, sometimes it may be necessary to enable or disable certain features depending on the needs for the particular build.
+However, sometimes it may be necessary to enable or disable certain features depending on the needs of the particular build.
 This can be done using the `MENDER_FEATURES_ENABLE` and `MENDER_FEATURES_DISABLE` variables.

 To enable a feature, add this to your `local.conf`: